 You may have noticed a small detail in the movie that amounts to a moral guide for George Bailey.
 When the fate of the Bailey Building & Loan is resting on the shoulders of young George, he turns to a portrait of his father on the wall, searching for his counsel.
 Below that portrait, in faded needlepoint, is the motto that you see above.
-I have a replica of that sign in my office, a gift from my wife as a reminder to keep perspective on my work; I can’t take it with me.
+I have a replica of that sign in my office.
+A gift from my wife as a reminder to keep perspective on my work: I can’t take it with me.
 The sign is also a reminder about what it means to be charitable, especially within our own communities.
-Here is what “It’s a Wonderful Life” can teach us about philanthropy:

 - It only takes one.
 The story tells of how one man became “the richest man in town” through goodwill and decency.
 His impact is reflected in the outpouring of support from every life he touched when he was in his moment of crisis.
 This is in our potential as well, to give generously and reap the benefits of community.